 Transitional placements are paid positions that generally last from six to nine months, at which point members may try another placement, return to school, or move on to Independent Employment.

-Though a relationship with Acces-VR and utilization of the IPS model, Venture House offers members supported employment opportunities.
-These placements and supports are not time-limited and Venture House provides both on and off-site supports to assist members in obtaining and maintaining entry-level employment.
+Through an informal working relationship with employers, Venture House walks alongside working members and provides them with the support they need throughout their individual employment endeavors.
+These placements and supports are not time-limited.
+Venture House provides both on and off-site supports to assist members in obtaining and maintaining entry-level employment.

-For members who are ready to find and acquire their own job, but still benefit from ongoing support and encouragement from the Clubhouse, we offer supports for Independent employment.
-These supports may include: Career preparation, assistance with applications, resume, interview skills, and offsite/ peer supports.
+For members who are ready to find and acquire their own job, but still benefit from ongoing support and encouragement from the Clubhouse, we offer supports for Independent Employment.
+These supports may include: career preparation, assistance with applications, resume building, interview skills, and offsite/ peer supports.

-In addition, the Clubhouse offers tutoring, venues for peer support, assistance with accessing accommodations, and a cadre of cheerleaders to help them reach their potential.
-Venture House also offers scholarships for members pursuing vocational education through a grant from the Sydney Baer Foundation.
+In addition, the Clubhouse offers tutoring, venues for peer support, assistance with accessing accommodations, and a cadre of cheerleaders to help everyone reach their potential.
+Venture House offers scholarships for members pursuing vocational education through a grant from the Sydney Baer Foundation.